 The console system generates an event notification each time an MD5 tag is generated.
-For more information about events, refer to Events and Logs on page 70.
+For more information about events, see .

 To generate an MD5 tag:

 - 1. From the sidebar of the console system's web UI, click System Tools and then click Configuration Integrity. - 2.
 Click the Generate MD5 Tag for the Running Configuration radio button and click Execute. - 3.
 The generated MD5 tag displays on the screen as a 32-character hexadecimal value and is also saved on the console system as the value to compare against later.
 An administrator can cut and paste this string to use on other systems.